KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/prologue-of-john.md

 ## Prefatory — From "In the Beginning" to "In the Beginning"

 Genesis 1 opened with *bereshit bara Elohim et hashamayim ve'et ha'aretz* — "in beginning Elohim emanated the heavens and the earth."
 The Prologue opens with *en archē ēn ho Logos* — "in beginning was the Logos."
 Both texts use the bracket-formula *bereshit* / *en archē* — not naming a temporal-first-moment but the **emanative origin-condition prior to any sequence**.
-The structural parallel is exact at the bracket-level.
+The structural parallel is exact at the bracket-register.

 What differs is what each text places within the bracket.
 Genesis 1 places *Elohim* — the L₄ archetypal-plurality acting at cosmogonic scale.
 The Prologue places *ho Logos* — the structuring-orienting principle through which the cosmogonic articulation passes.
 The two are not in competition: the Logos is the principle through which Elohim's cosmogonic emanation articulates into structured manifestation.
 Genesis 1 names the actor-stratum at the cosmogonic frame; the Prologue names the operative-principle through which that actor's articulation occurs.